SvenLieber/website/content/en/newsletter/_index.md

   preview_only: true
 ---

-Get the latest updates about my work and useful links about Open Science and FAIR and Linked Data **every Tuesday** directly into your inbox!
+Get the latest updates, interesting links or reviews about the following **every Tuesday** directly into your inbox!
+* updates of my work at the Royal Library of Belgium, programming, ...
+* FAIR data, Open Data, Open Science, ...
+* Knowledge Graphs, Linked Data, Ontologies, ...
+* (Belgian) Cultural Heritage, Digital Humanities, ...

 Here you can **subscribe for free** to get my weekly Newsletter.